samb271/MRSS2025-go1-challenge/README.md

 For the rest of the parameters, you can refer to the `play.py` script.

 > [!Note]
 > The play version of the task has less environments (defaults to 50) and smaller terrain to reduce memory usage.
-If it's still too
-> intense for your laptop, reduce it more with `--num_envs=10`.
+If it's still too much for your laptop, reduce it with `--num_envs=10`.

 This script also exports your policy to a `jit` file.
 This is necessary to load it on the robot.
 The policy is exported to `logs/rsl_rl/<run_name>/<timestamps>/exported/policy.pt`.